seminar-cv-by-deeplearning-31/SOCOfing-AE/index.md

 Note: work in progress

 # Introduction
-In this blogpost we compress fingerprints from the Sokoto Coventry Fingerprint Dataset (SOCOfing) to a 1-Dimensional vector space using an [AutoEncoder (AE)] (https://pytorch-lightning-bolts.readthedocs.io/en/latest/autoencoders.html).
+In this blogpost we compress fingerprints from the Sokoto Coventry Fingerprint Dataset (SOCOfing) to a 1-Dimensional vector space using an [AutoEncoder (AE)](https://pytorch-lightning-bolts.readthedocs.io/en/latest/autoencoders.html).
 Compressing fingerprints this way has multiple benefits.
-For one, it can reduce the size of databases drastically.
+For one, it canmay reduce the size of databases drastically.
+Imagine what a 50% compression rate would mean on a fingerprint database of the entire world population.
 Two, damaged fingerprints may be repaired through the Encoder Decoder process.
-Lastly, 1-D fingerprint representation may open up new possibilities in fingerprint matching, although we do not look at this problem in our blogpost.
+Lastly, 1-D fingerprint representation may open up new possibilities in fingerprint matching based on 1-D vectors, although we do not look at this problem in our blogpost.

 Fingerprint grouping and classification, dactyloscopy, was invented at the end of the 19th century by Juan Vucetich, famously being used as evidence for a Argentinian Police case for the first time in 1892.
 Since then, the practice has been widely adopted for identification.
 Classically, the automation of dactyloscopy is done through a series of handcrafted feature extraction algorithms that perform roughly the same tasks as dactyloscopy by hand.